 If you accidentally fling some juice on your clothes while opening or eating a pomegranate.
 Treat it immediately.
 Here are some suggestions for getting rid of pomegranate stains.

-Also, a fresh, unrefrigerated pomegranate will last about a week while a refrigerated one could last a few months.
+A whole fresh, unrefrigerated pomegranate will last about a week while a refrigerated one could last a few months.